vishalkumar957039/container/README.md

 ## Project Status

 The container project is currently under active development.
-Its stability, both for consuming the project as a Swift package and the `container` tool, is only guaranteed within minor versions, such as between 0.1.1 and 0.1.2.
+Its stability, both for consuming the project as a Swift package and the `container` tool, is only guaranteed within patch versions, such as between 0.1.1 and 0.1.2.
 Minor version number releases may include breaking changes until we achieve a 1.0.0 release.